Samsung/tizen-docs/docs/application/native/guides/app-management/rpc-port.md

 ## RPC Port APIs

-- Proxy APIs

-  These APIs are for an application that wants to connect to an application, invoke some functions, and return the results.

-- Stub APIs

-  These APIs are for an application that wants to provide some methods to other processes, which includes Remote Procedure Call (RPC).

-- Parcel APIs
+RPC Port APIs compose of three set of APIs:

+- **Proxy APIs**:  provide functions to connect a server, invoke functions in the server, and return the results from the server.

+- **Stub APIs**:  provide the way to call methods of the server, which executes the methods requested by clients.

-  These APIs provides methods to create marshalling and unmarshalling parcel from the native type format.
+- **Parcel APIs**:  provide interfaces to marshall and unmarshall a parcel to/from the native type format.

 ## Features of RPC Port API

 - Connection oriented communication

-  You must create a connection between proxy and stub application to send and receive data.
-  After the connection is disconnected, the callback for disconnected event, which was registered earlier will be called.
+  You must create a connection between the proxy and the stub applications to send and receive data.
+After the connection is disconnected, the callback for disconnected event that was registered earlier is called.
 Some other events such as connected and rejected events are supported as well.

 - Access control

-  Stub application can register the privileges to verify whether the application that is trying to connect has proper privileges.
+  The server application using stub APIs can register the privileges to verify whether the client that is trying to connect has proper privileges.

 - Trusted communication